-Here are the steps to how to taste chocolate, which you will be able to learn and practice on our Harvard Square Chocolate Tour:
+Here are the steps to how to taste chocolate, which you will be able to learn and practice on our Harvard Square Chocolate Tour which is a chocolate tasting tour and chocolate walking tour:

 Notice the surface of the chocolate: is it glossy? matte?